Geertruidenberg: History

 Geertruidenberg is named after Saint Gertrude of Nivelles.

 In 1213, Sint Geertruidenberg (English: "Saint Gertrude's Mountain") received city rights from Count William I of Holland.
 The fortified city became a trade center, where counts and other nobility gathered for negotiations.
+In 1323–1325, Geertruidenberg Castle was constructed very close to the city center.

-The Hook and Cod wars in 1420 and the Saint Elizabeth's flood in 1421 ended the prosperity of the city.
+During the Hook and Cod wars, the city chose the Cod side in 1351, while the castle remained on the Hook side.
+This led to the 1350–1351 Siege of Geertruidenberg.
+In 1420 a similar siege during a later Hook and Cod war caused huge damage to the city.
+The Saint Elizabeth's flood of 1421 then ended the prosperity of Geertruidenberg.

-During the Eighty Years War the city was captured by an English, French Huguenot and Fleming force in 1573 - in a surprise attack.
+In 1573, during the Eighty Years War, the city was captured in a surprise attack by an English, French Huguenot and Fleming force.
 In 1589 however the city was betrayed to Parma by its English garrison.
 It was finally recaptured by an Anglo-Dutch force under the command of Maurice of Nassau in the summer of 1593.

 Today, Geertruidenberg is part of the province of North Brabant, but it was once part of the county of Holland.
 Geertruidenberg is the second oldest city of Holland as it was the first to receive city rights.
 It is a common misconception that Geertruidenberg is the oldest city of the Netherlands, because the names Holland and the Netherlands are used interchangeably by some.